 What separates a good kids gummy from a great one

-If you’re developing a kids multivitamin gummy, KorNutra can help you think beyond flavor and shapes and focus on what matters most in manufacturing: consistent piece behavior, reliable production controls, and stability that holds up outside the lab.
+If you're developing a kids multivitamin gummy, talk to us at KorNutra.
+We'll help you go beyond flavor and shapes and focus on what matters most in manufacturing: consistent piece behavior, reliable production controls, and stability that holds up outside the lab.